stevedepp/strang/ch3/README.md

 Every column of A above is perpendicular to y = np.array([2,1,-1]) which means that if you combine 2 of row 1 with 1 of row 2 with -1 of row 3 you get zeros.
 This is the left null space of A.  A<sup>T</sup> y = np.array([0,0,0,0,0]])

 <img width="864" alt="image" src="https://user-images.githubusercontent.com/38410965/105609683-e555db80-5d78-11eb-879f-31e39e4986ea.png">

+if not provided with the b, and want to know what b's are valid, then set solve Ab to Rd and the d will be a linear combination of the b's.
+This linear combination will show you the surface of solutions possible in terms of b1 b2 b3 etc.

+b combinations in the row filled with all zeros show the combinations of rows that are valid for solution. shows the conditions for b's to fit into column space.

+full column rank when r = n
+full row rank when r = m

+section 3.4

+principles

+The independent columns of A: the only solution to Ax = 0 is x = 0 and null space = Z.

+Independent vectors: Th eonly zero combination c<sub>1</sub>v<sub>1</sub> + c<sub>k</sub>v<sub>k</sub> = 0 has all c's = 0.

+A matrix with m<n has dependent columns.
+At least n-m free variables / special solutions

+The vectors v<sub>1</sub> ... v<sub>k</sub> span the space S if S = all comninations of the v's.

+The vectors v<sub>1</sub> ... v<sub>k</sub> are a basis for S if they are independent and they span S.

+The dimension of a space S is the number of vectors in every basis for S.

+If A is 4x4 and invertible then its columns are a basis for R<sup>4</sup>.
+The dimension of R<sup>4</sup> is 4.

+Independent vectors ... no extra vectors

+Spanning a space ... enough vectors to produce the rest

+Basis for a space ... not too many or too few

+Dimension of a space ... the number of vectors in a basis

+Linear independence
+The columns of  are linearly independent when the only solution to Ax = 0 is x = 0.
+No other combination of the columns gives this zero vector Z.
+If you can go out on one vector and get back to the zero vector(s), orgin, via another vector, then your path out is some combination of your path home.
+If you can do that without the zero vector, the members of your collection of vectors is not independent.

+Correct: A sequence of vectors is linearly independent.
+OK: The vectors (i.e. without sequence) are independent.
+Wrong: The matrix is independent.

+In RR<sup>2</sup> any 3 or more vectors are dependent.

+Columns of a matrix are dependent exactly when there is a non-zero vector in the null space.

+Any vector and the zero vector are dependent since any non zero vector times the zero vector is zero vector.

+Dependent columns imply dependent rows if m=n.

+Full column rank means the columns are independent.

+In a dependent sequence of vectors or in a matrix containing dependent vectors, we do not one way or one vector that causes dependence.

+Span

+The column space is all combinations of the columns is spanned by the columns.
+A set of vectors (columns) spans a space if their linear combination fills the space.

+The columsn of a matrix span its columns space.
+They might be dependent.
+For example np.array([1,1]) and np.array([-1,-1]) are surely dependent, but they span a line in RR<sup>2</sup>.